HTR-United/htr-united/README.eng.md

 =========

 ## What is HTR-United
 HTR-United is an Github organization without any other form of legal personality.
-It aims at **gathering HTR/OCR transcriptions of French texts from the 18th to the 21st century**.
+It aims at **gathering HTR/OCR transcriptions of all periods and style of writing, mostly but not exclusively in French**.
 It was born from the mere necessity -for projects- to possess potentiel ground truth to rapidly train models on smaller corpora.

 ## Only data?